 “Ah.
 Well, to one who might not…know of him, Flos is a king who was once poised to rule over nearly half of the civilized world.
-He abandoned his kingdom however, and for ten years he has slumbered in his decaying capital.
+He abandoned his kingdom however, and for twenty years he has slumbered in his decaying capital.
 Until now.”

 They didn’t have the rhythm that Erin seemed to generate in her conversations.
 Pisces politely picked at his robe while Ryoka stared at her phone.
 The mage seemed to think for a second and added a second casual detail.